vrquaeler/ardupilot/libraries/AP_Scripting/applets/plane_follow.md

 vehicle location by FOLL_OFS_X and FOLL_OFS_Y.
 FOLL_OFS_Z will be offset against the target vehicle, but also FOLL_ALT_TYPE will determine the altitude frame that the vehicle will use when calculating the target altitude.
 See the definitions of these parameters to understand how they work.
-ZPF2_ALT_OVR will override the operation of FOLL_OFS_Z setting a fixed altitude for the following plane in FOLL_ALT_TYPE frame.
+FOLLP_ALT_OVR will override the operation of FOLL_OFS_Z setting a fixed altitude for the following plane in FOLL_ALT_TYPE frame.

 The existing FOLL_YAW_BEHAVE and FOLL_POS_P parameters are ignored by Plane Follow.